Honors College Frequently Asked Questions

 The Honors College at West Georgia was approved by the Board of Regents of the University System of Georgia in 1999 and was the first Honors College in the state system.
 The aim of the College has always been to provide the best environment for students to pursue academic excellence and to engage in the life of the mind for the enrichment of themselves and their communities.

 Yes!
-Any student who has completed 15 hours at UWG and has a GPA of at least 3.2 is eligible to be in the Honors College.
+Any student who has completed 15 hours at UWG and has a GPA of at least 3.2 is eligible to apply to the Honors College as a continuing UWG student..

 - enrollment limited to 16 (20 for science lab courses)